Publications

 In recent work, Bengson, Cuneo, and Shafer-Landau (2020) develop a new social version of moral intuitionism that promises to explain why our moral intuitions are trustworthy.
 In this paper, we raise several worries for their account and present some general challenges for the broader class of views we call Social Moral Intuitionism.
 We close by reflecting on Bengson, Cuneo, and Shafer-Landau’s comparison between what they call the “perceptual practice” and the “moral intuition practice”, which we take to raise some difficult normative and meta-normative questions for theorists of all stripes.

 Epistemic Justification: Probability, Normalcy, and the Functional Theory.
-Australasian Journal of Philosophy (forthcoming) [Link]
+Australasian Journal of Philosophy (2023) [Link]

 This paper puts forward a novel pluralist theory of epistemic justification that brings together two competing views in the literature: probabilistic and non-probabilistic accounts of justification.
 The first part of the paper motivates the new theory by arguing that neither probabilistic nor non-probabilistic accounts alone are wholly satisfactory.
 The second part puts forward what I call the Functional Theory of Justification.
 The key merit of the new theory is that it combines the most attractive features of both probabilistic and non-probabilistic accounts of justification whilst avoiding their most serious shortcomings.
 The paper also provides a blueprint for future pluralist projects in epistemology.